nourallah171727/observability-as-code/README.md

 - Through OOP, developers can easily reuse and extend existing dashboards — more powerfully than with Jsonnet.
 - Integrates smoothly with unit testing and build pipelines.
 ## Setup Overview
-!!!Download Docker and JDK 17+ if not already
+!!!
+Download Docker and JDK 17+ if not already
 ENVIRONMENT :
 - please use the forked github repo as a running env: https://github.com/nourallah171727/demo-prometheus-and-grafana-alerts
 - !!! the running environment repo (the forked one) and the one which contains java code (this one) are totally different repositories! you will be using both simultaneously.